 We go through a ton of eggs in our house each week.
 We make them a variety of ways.

 1. Fried Eggs:

-Before, we would through several different brands in a few months.
+Before, we would through several different brands of frying in a few months.
 This one has lasted almost a year so far.
 I never realized the wear and tear on a frying pan before!

 They’ve also learned that you shouldn’t use a plastic spatula to scrape off any egg that ends up on the burner on a flat top stove.
 Also, our smoke detectors work.
 Always good to know. 😉